FRex/zipsavings/README.md

 If you plan on using it or use it then please let me know and/or star this project so that I know my work on making it usable by others is not in vain.

+Note: 'unpacked' and 'packed' fields show sizes of data files themselves before and after packing, they don't take 'size on disk' into account for 'unpacked' nor headers/archive format overhead for 'packed'.

 # 7z exe